 Denning Insurance Law are Brisbane lawyers offering specialist claims management in Queensland Compulsory Third Party (CTP) insurance claims.

-We provide advice to insurers and individuals involved in CTP claims.
+We provide advice to individuals involved in car accidents seeking motor vehicle accident compensation.

 Denning Insurance Law is one of Queensland’s only insurance law firms founded by a former in-house CTP lawyer.